anweshabarua/anweshabarua.github.io/index.md

 ## Work Experience

-### Data Scientist at Tech9
+### Data Scientist - Tech9
 Dec 2019 - Current
-- Developed machine learning models for fintech clients for automating multiple manual classification processes
+- Trained supervised models for financial applications to automate manual classification processes
-- Developed end to end machine learning and neural network based solutions on AWS
+- Developed end to end machine learning services for client applications on AWS

-#### Analytics Associate at Octathorpe
+- Developed classification models for website classification systems
+- Developed data pipelines on Airflow to orchestrated data infrasture
+- Designed databases for client services and repoorting systems using python based ORMs.

+### Programmer Analyst - Octathorpe
 Dec 2017 - Nov 2019
 - Developed tree-based machine learning models for user segmentation and classification that resulted in a 30% increase in the revenue across projects
 - Developed machine learning models for revenue forecasting and risk assessment